oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/domain-home-on-pv/sample.md

 In this section, you will define the PV and PVC configuration and reference the `domain creation image` created earlier in the domain resource YAML file.
 You will then deploy the domain resource YAML file to the namespace `sample-domain1-ns`, including the following steps:

   - Create a Secret containing your WebLogic administrator user name and password.
-  - If your domain type is `JRF`, create secrets containing your RCU access URL, credentials, and prefix.
+  - If your domain type is `JRF`, create secrets containing your RCU access URL, credentials, prefix and DBA password.
   - Deploy a Domain YAML file that references the PV/PVC configuration and a `domain creation image` under the `spec.configuration.initializeDomainOnPV` section.
   - Wait for the PV and PVC to be created if they do not already exist.
   - Wait for domain's Pods to start and reach their ready state.